gravitational/teleport/rfd/0191-workload-id-config-ux.md

     has not been tampered by a malicious `tbot`.
 This should be considered when designing SPIFFE IDs, with information that can be attested from the Join itself coming before information from the workload attestation.
+  - In some environments, this is likely to be uninformative.
+For example, with a CI/CD run in GitLab, the Join Metadata containing information such as the repository or workflow is more interesting for the purposes of templating a SPIFFE ID than the UID or PID of the workload that has connected to tbot within the workflow execution.
 - Bot Metadata
   - This is a looser category, but consider traits, labels and name of the Bot requesting the generation of the identity.
 This information doesn't come